Whatsapp

 The bot respects the following environment variables:

-* `DATABASE_URL` — Main OpenAlgo database (WhatsApp tables live here)
+* `DATABASE_URL`: Main OpenAlgo database (WhatsApp tables live here)

-* `API_KEY_PEPPER` — Encryption pepper, feeds the Fernet KDF
+* `API_KEY_PEPPER`: Encryption pepper, feeds the Fernet KDF

-* `FERNET_SALT` — Per-install random salt (auto-rotated on first boot by `utils/env_check.py`); the `:whatsapp-session` domain suffix is applied internally
+* `FERNET_SALT`: Per-install random salt (auto-rotated on first boot by `utils/env_check.py`); the `:whatsapp-session` domain suffix is applied internally

-* `HOST_SERVER` — OpenAlgo server URL the bot uses for SDK loopback calls (defaults to `http://127.0.0.1:5000`)
+* `HOST_SERVER`: OpenAlgo server URL the bot uses for SDK loopback calls (defaults to `http://127.0.0.1:5000`)

-* `WHATSAPP_ATTACHMENT_ROOTS` — Optional comma-separated allowlist for media paths.
+* `WHATSAPP_ATTACHMENT_ROOTS`: Optional comma-separated allowlist for media paths.
 Defaults to `<openalgo>/db/attachments/` only.

-* `WHATSAPP_RATE_LIMIT` — Optional REST rate limit override.
+* `WHATSAPP_RATE_LIMIT`: Optional rate limit for `POST /api/v1/whatsapp/notify`.
 Defaults to `30 per minute`.

-* `WHATSAPP_MESSAGE_RATE_LIMIT` — Optional blueprint rate limit override.
+* `WHATSAPP_MESSAGE_RATE_LIMIT`: Optional rate limit for the `/whatsapp/broadcast`, `/whatsapp/send` and `/whatsapp/test-message` admin routes.
 Defaults to `10 per minute`.

 #### API Endpoints